Work and volunteer in Australia FAQ

 How long will my Working Holiday Maker visa application take?

-A Working Holiday Visa (Subclass 417) and Work and Holiday visa (Subclass 462) can generally be issued in around six days.
-Second Working Holiday visas take around 14-21 days to process.
+A Work and Holiday Visa (Subclass 462) can generally be issued in around six days.
+Second Work and Holiday visas take around 30-40 days to process.
 Processing times may be affected by factors such as the completeness of applications lodged and additional checks performed by visa processing officers, such as those relating to health and character.

 What kinds of work can I expect to do on my working holiday?